SimmeringRook/simmeringrook.github.io/courses/PH403/Thesis/Methodology.md

 ### 4. Verify Results

-Remembering that we are fundamently ploting a function that takes the form of
+Recall that for distance, we are plotting a function that takes the form of

 \begin{equation}\label{Comparision}
 f(x) = \frac{1}{\sqrt{1-\frac{1}{x}}}
 \end{equation}

-> TODO: Remove paragraph and move code to appendix?

-It is very easy to compare the general shapes between the output generated by Cartographer and any other various plotting software.
-Using the following Mathematica code, we can compare that the function has the same concavity and characteristic behaviour in both plots:
+With this in mind, it is very easy to compare the general shapes between the output generated by Cartographer and any other various plotting software due to the choice of parameters: `M=5`, `dr=1`, $(2M,15M)$.
+Using the following Mathematica code, we can compare that the function for proper distance has the same concavity and characteristic behaviour in both plots:

 ```Mathematica
 M = 5;